-where E[f, t] is the power of f^{th} frequency band and t^{th} time frame. f and t are positive integers with range $1 \le f \le M$ and $1 \le t \le N$.
+where E[f,t] is the power of f^{th} frequency band and t^{th} time frame. f and t are positive integers with range $1 \le f \le M$ and $1 \le t \le N$.
+M is the number of frequency frames in generated spectrogram, and N is the number of time frames.
+In our system, we further convert power measurements to decibels for data processing.

-C. Spectrogram enhancement
+3.3 Spectrogram enhancement

 In real usage scenarios, the contact microphone cannot touch the skull directly, which leads to low SNR of recorded internal body voice even with an amplifier.
-Also, the air voice is also influenced by background noise.
+The air voice is also influenced by background noise.
 To extract features from both voices, we leverage spectrogram enhancement techniques to extract high-energy clusters that are only produced by the user's voice on the generated spectrograms.
-After obtaining the spectrogram of each word, we first apply frequency domain denoising method by subtracting the noise floor (non-voice part) from the spectrogram.
-Since the microphone of the AR headset is close to the user's mouth, most power should distribute on the voice part as shown in Fig. 5(a).
+After obtaining the spectrogram of each word, we first apply the frequency domain denoising method by subtracting the noise floor (non-voice part) from the spectrogram.
+Since the microphone of the AR headset is close to the user's mouth, most power should be distributed on the voice part as shown in Fig. 6(a).
 Therefore, the noise floor is set to 80% of the power in the spectrogram of each word.
 If the resulting magnitude becomes negative after subtraction, we set it to zero.
-Second, since the internal body voice collected from contact microphone contains strong noise under 800 Hz, we only reserve the spectrograms from 800 Hz to 2000 Hz for the following analysis.
-As shown in Fig. 5, most of the noise are removed from the spectrogram, and only the information of the voice are reserved.
+Second, since the internal body voice collected from the contact microphone contains strong noise under